Ruchita1003/Ruchita1003/README.md

-## Hi there 👋
+## Hi there👋, I am Ruchita Nagare

-## I am Ruchita Nagare, enjoying being a Graduate Student at Carnegie Mellon University
+## Enjoying being a Graduate Student at Carnegie Mellon University
 ---

 A little about me: